-Late Work: Connect McGraw-Hill assignments, laboratory assignments, and quizzes are not accepted late.
+Late Work: Connect McGraw-Hill assignments and quizzes are not accepted late, and will not be reopened once they are closed.
+Laboratory reports are due at the beginning of the next lab.
+Late lab reports will be deducted 15 points for each day the report is late.
 A Make-up exam will be given only with prior arrangements and must be taken within one week upon your return to class.
 Missed assignment/exam is recorded as a zero and may not be made up unless prior arrangements have been made.
 Documentation of the extenuating circumstances will be required.
 If you arrive tardy and have missed too much of the pre-lab lecture (as determined by the instructor) you may not be allowed to begin the experiment.
 Please, arrive ON TIME to avoid a zero grade.
 If you do not complete the lab, you cannot turn in a lab report, and receive a zero grade for that lab.
 Students are responsible for checking the due date of all assignments.
 While I encourage you to come to me with questions about answers on assignments anytime, if you wish to dispute a grade or have a grade changed, you must contact me about it within one week of the assignment due date or there will be no change to the grade.

 Attendance: A complete record of attendance will be maintained for the entire length of each course.
 Attendance will be taken for laboratory and the lecture.
 It has been shown that students who attend class regularly have a higher success rate (read that as passing) than those who chose not to attend class.
 Each student is responsible for all material presented or assigned and will be held accountable for such materials.
 Extension will not be allowed.
-If a student's absences reach 25 % of the total contact hours in this course, this will be taken as evidence the student does not intend to complete the course, and the student will be withdrawn from the course with a W. The student must officially withdraw from the course in order to receive a W before March 25.
+If a student's absences reach 25 % of the total contact hours in this course, this will be taken as evidence the student does not intend to complete the course, and the student will be withdrawn from the course with a W. The student must officially withdraw from the course in order to receive a W before March 23.
 After this date a student cannot drop the course.
 It is the student's responsibility to initiate the drop process if he/she decides not to complete the class.
 If this class is not dropped, then a letter grade will be assigned for the work completed.
 Students will be counted absent from the beginning of the first official day.